mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 ### How do the string wrapper objects interact with native code?

 If you actually tried running the code above you'd notice that it breaks the `innerHTML` assignment.
-When we call the native DOM, rather than setting the innerHTML content to the original string it's set to "[object Object]".
+When we call the native innerHTML setter, rather than setting the content to the original string it's set to "[object Object]".

 That's because `innerHTML` needs a string and all Chrome has is an object, so it converts the object into a string.